fortran-lang/webpage/source/learn/rosetta_stone.md

 In Python, just save the code to a file `example.py` and execute using `python example.py`.
 In Fortran, save it to a file `example.f90` and append the line `end` at the end of the file (see the section [Modules](#modules) for more info how this works).
-Compile using `gfortran example.f90` and execute using `./a.out` (you can of course add compilation options to gfortran, for example to produce the executable with a different name).
+Compile using `gFortran example.f90` and execute using `./a.out` (you can of course add compilation options to gFortran, for example to produce the executable with a different name).

 ## Arrays